 How can you get new (and fresh reviews) on top restaurant and bar sites?

 There are several ways to collect more reviews from your customers, including using QR codes in store.
-However, the most effective way to boost review volume is by automating the process with online review monitoring software that lets you ask every customer for a review and alerts you whenever you receive a new review.
+However, the most effective way to boost review volume is by automating the process with online review management software that lets you ask every customer for a review and alerts you whenever you receive a new review.